Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 answering an empty string, a hex view whose selection is writable only through its setters, and getVisibleDisassembler handing back a stub whose PopupMenu is nil.
 A caller that regresses to any of those fails in the test run instead of quietly producing a signature that masks nothing.

+The windows are modelled the same way. createForm leaves PopupMode at pmAuto, and an owner set once the window handle exists is counted, because LCL only applies ownership when the handle is made, and showing a form or reading its canvas makes it.
+A list box calls OnClick for a user's click and never for an ItemIndex set in code.
+A window closed with caFree is gone together with its list, and touching either afterwards raises, where the real Cheat Engine would read freed memory.
+That is how the tests hold the list of hits to never outliving its window, a new scan, an Uninstall, or the entry file executed again.

 ## 10. Cheat Engine behaviours that contradict celua.txt